 The Discord app essentially prompts your whop members to connect their Discord accounts to their Whop accounts, and then allows them to join your server.

 This is a very superficial explanation of the app.
-It has features like monetizing the app access, therefore monetizing your Discord server, assigning roles based on the whop product the user obtains, managing the users based on their subscription status, and more.
+It has features like monetizing the app access, therefore monetizing your Discord server, assigning roles based on the whop membership the user obtains, managing the users based on their subscription status, and more.

-Adding the Discord App to Your whop
+Adding the Discord app to your whop

 Setting up the Discord app in your whop is really easy, but we’re still going to go over every single step together.
 Before starting, you need to have two things: a whop and a Discord server of your own.
 You can check out our guides on creating your own whop and Discord server if you don’t already have those two.
 If you’re good to go, let’s add the Discord app to our whop first.